 - Priority stops: Helpful for when you want a route optimized with a specific stop prioritized as the first stop of the day.
 This is a great feature for when you have customers who will pay extra for an earlier delivery or if your driver wants to get the stop furthest from their starting point out of the way at the beginning of their route.

 - Average time per stop: How long your drivers spend at each stop will affect their route due to changes in traffic estimates and the number of deliveries they’ll be able to make in a day.
 (The longer drivers spend at a stop, the fewer deliveries they can make in a day.)

-After the route is optimized, drivers can log in via Circuit’s mobile app (available for both iOS and Android devices) and access their route.
-Circuit’s mobile app works in tandem with all of the major GPS navigation apps, such as Google Maps, Apple Maps, and Waze.
+After the route is optimized, drivers can log in with the Circuit for Teams mobile app (available for both iOS and Android devices) and access their route.
+Our mobile app works in tandem with all of the major GPS navigation apps, such as Google Maps, Apple Maps, and Waze.

-If a route in progress needs to be modified, you can make those changes from Circuit’s web app, or the driver can make the changes directly on their smartphone.
+If a route in progress needs to be modified, you can make those changes from your web app, or the driver can make the changes directly on their smartphone.

 Plenty of other delivery software tools only let dispatchers re-optimize routes.
 By giving drivers the power to re-optimize routes, Circuit creates a more streamlined process.

 For example, a bicycle courier company that uses Circuit for Teams to deliver prescriptions throughout a large metropolitan city takes advantage of this unique feature.

 Their couriers get an optimized route at the beginning of the day based on recurring prescriptions that need to be delivered.
 Then the bicycle couriers head to the pharmacy where they pick up any new, last-minute prescriptions.